Why Would Utah Criminal Charges Be Dropped or Dismissed Before a Trial?

 If charges were dropped or dismissed according to an agreement with the prosecuting attorney, and you have not violated the agreement, the government must follow that agreement.
 For instance, a man is charged with (1) drug possession and (2) possession of drug paraphernalia.
 He signs an agreement with the prosecutor to plead guilty to the drug charge in exchange for dropping the paraphernalia charge.
 This means that the government is unable to bring that drug paraphernalia charge so long as the man upholds his end of the bargain and pleads guilty to the drug possession.
 That does not mean he is safe from any other paraphernalia charges, he is just safe for this incident.

 It is important not to make an agreement that might sacrifice some of your rights without first consulting an experienced criminal defense attorney.
 Some things may, at first, look like a good idea, but end up having hidden results.
-An experienced attorney can help you fully understand any agreements with prosecutors.
+An experienced criminal defense attorney can help you fully understand any agreements with prosecutors.

 Other agreements with prosecutors may involve: